-Climate engagements (Aggregate, from baseline date 1 July 2021 to 31 December 2023)
+Climate engagements (Aggregate, from baseline date 1 July 2021 to 31 December 2024)

-^{} In-scope AUM includes all listed equity and corporate fixed income holdings as of December 29, 2023.
+\ In-scope AUM includes all listed equity and corporate fixed income holdings as of December 29, 2023.

-^{} Our updated 2023 net zero tracker captures net zero alignment across all our in-scope AUM (i.e., public equities and corporate fixed income).
+\ Our updated 2023 net zero tracker captures net zero alignment across all our in-scope AUM (i.e., public equities and corporate fixed income).
+Please refer to Appendix 1 for the 2022 numbers covering only public equities.